Heart and Lung Transplant National Recovery Program

 We have highly trained preservationists

-We have dedicated trained OCS perfusionist for heart and lungs
+We have a dedicated trained OCS perfusionist for heart and lungs

 We educate and train individuals in our program